HAPPY NEW YEAR!

 14. Kellie Honaker — Grandfather Hollow — an intriguing collection of short stories, all keep you reading.

-And, just incase, you would like to find one of my books–The Letter: A Page of My Life and the Marine Letsco Trilogy–The Fire Within, The Fire of Revenge, and A Time for Fire– they are on Amazon or Createspace.
+And, just incase, you would like to find one of my books–The Letter: A Page of My Life and the Marine Letsco Trilogy–The Fire Within, The Fire of Revenge, and A Time for Fire– they are on Amazon.
 Locally, for that special gift, an autographed printed copy may be purchased from one of these fine locations:

 Museum Gift Shop – Wytheville, VA